 After graduating from Middlebury I went to Spain with the Auxiliares program to teach English.
 I was thrilled to dive in and stand up in front of a class for the first time.
 After a few months, I realized that I was completely, one hundred percent…neutral about teaching.
 I didn’t hate it, nor was I bad at it, but I didn’t love it.
 And as I learned from my mother, one can’t be a successful teacher without complete devotion to and passion for the profession.

-Still, I cared a lot about education and Spanish and I didn’t want to abandon them.
+Still, I cared a lot about intercultural understanding and Spanish and I didn’t want to abandon them.
 I considered other career paths in which I might be able to incorporate these passions, and I kept thinking back to my international experiences: leading trips for U.S. students in Costa Rica, studying abroad in Buenos Aires, hosting international students in New York and Los Angeles, or traveling to the Dominican Republic on a student-led service trip.
 These experiences taught me to break down cultural barriers, made me a better individual, and inspired me to take on the many challenges the world faces today.
 I decided to pursue a career in which I could help students become active global citizens.

 I had some experience, and a lot of passion.
 I decided that I needed to focus on hard skills.
 When I discovered the International Education Management program at the Middlebury Institute, I knew it was a great fit.
 I gained skills such as recruiting, marketing, budgeting, and program design all while further developing my intercultural competency.
 For my last semester I completed a full-time practicum with WorldTeach in Cambridge, MA before receiving my degree in December 2016.